 A Global Transformer Node is derived from Transformer Node.
 It can be triggered in anywhere within the conversation flow, and the processed event can be passed on by redirecting to another node.
 It offers more flexibility for apply transformer node to the chatbot flow.

 Node Drawer is the top section located right below the main menu blue bar.
 It acts as a storeroom of all your created Global Nodes and able to search a node in the search box on the left.

 Inside the node drawer, you can search through all nodes at the search box by the name or description of nodes.
 When you click one of the nodes, the node will be highlighted in the color you choose. and its details will be shown on the right.
 It helps you navigate through nodes quickly when your chatbot is getting into massive size.

 Click here to start working in your workspace.

 - Click the "+" button at the top right corner.
-You can choose to "+ Tree Node" or "+ Global Node".
+You can choose to a type of node to create.